denoland/deno_install/README.md

 ## Compatibility

-- The Shell installer can be used on Windows via the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).
+- The Shell installer can be used on Windows with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), [MSYS](https://www.msys2.org) or equivalent set of tools.

 ## Known Issues